 Atlantic history is a growing field that encompasses research on trends spanning Africa, the Americas, and Europe; comparative analysis of Atlantic historical processes; and histories of any of the subregions of the Atlantic world.
 Workshop participants have addressed such themes as Atlantic diasporas, slavery, cross-regional political and religious movements, literature and language, gender, and Atlantic trade, with an emphasis on the period between 1500 and 1900.
 The workshop is open to discussion of all relevant topics and theoretical perspectives within the field and especially encourages debate about new approaches and ideas.

-The workshop meets on several Tuesdays per month from 12:30pm to 2:00pm.
-Please note out new meeting location for Spring 2013 on the 6th floor of the King Juan Carols Center, Room 607.
+The workshop meets on several Tuesdays per month from 12:30pm to 2:00pm on the 6th floor of the King Juan Carlos Center (53 Washington Square South), Room 607.

 If you would like to subscribe to the workshop's listserv, send a blank email to email@example.com.